ABC Organic Gardener Magazine latest issue magazine cover.

 A social enterprise called Farm It Forward helps connect landowners with young people to grow food and community, writes Jacqueline Forster.

 Tucked away, at the end of a long gravel drive on the bushy outskirts of Blue Mountains suburbia in NSW, Emmanuela Prigioni (who likes to be called Manu) has created a tiny house haven surrounded by an abundant vegie plot.
-Both the house and the garden have a strong connection to Manu’s nurturing philosophy, which led her to establish the social enterprise Farm It Forward.
+Both the house and the garden have a strong connection to Manu’s nurturing philosophy, which led her to establish the social enterprise Farm It Forward to help grow food and community.

 The idea behind Farm It Forward, to unite landowners with young people to grow food and community, has won accolades from far and wide; the model adopted by like-minded folk in Tasmania, Queensland, Victoria and WA.
 For Manu, whose Instagram profile reads ‘artist/farmer/scientist’, the notion of nurturing oneself and others through art and food growing, was a seed subliminally planted during a European childhood.